 Resonus Classics has released the second volume of Martin Jones’s landmark survey of the piano works of Elisabeth Lutyens.
-Reviewed in Grammophone this month: “The music of Elisabeth Lutyens never had it easy, being too radical for a mainstream audience but not experimental enough for the modern-music clique, and new releases are comparatively rare – making this second volume in Martin Jones’s survey of her piano output the more welcome..
+Reviewed in Gramophone: “The music of Elisabeth Lutyens never had it easy, being too radical for a mainstream audience but not experimental enough for the modern-music clique, and new releases are comparatively rare – making this second volume in Martin Jones’s survey of her piano output the more welcome.
+As on.

-John Andrews’s latest opera collaboration with Resonus Classics, Frederick Lampe’s 18th century opera, The Dragon of Wantley is Gramophone’s Editor’s Choice, October 2022.
+John Andrews’s latest opera collaboration with Resonus Classics, Frederick Lampe’s 18th century opera, The Dragon of Wantley was included in Gramophone’s list of ‘Best Classical Music Albums of 2022’ and has now been nominated for a BBC Music Magazine Award 2023.

 “John Andrews and the Bournemouth Symphony Orchestra showed just what can be done when you treat Sullivan’s score with sympathy and seriousness.” (planethugill); “John Andrews, a conductor who absolutely understands Sullivan’s style…”.
 (Spectator); “…just one of many sophisticated touches in the score which John Andrews’s sprightly conducting brings to life..”
 (Telegraph).
 Quotes from the excellent reviews John Andrews received for his conducting of the Bournemouth Symphony Orchestra for Christopher Luscombe’s.